brianavid/EuterpeaScala/README.md

 It supports :
 - multiple tracks, multiple instruments, multiple channels
-- both melodic and drum instruments, with a full range of note piches and beat lengths
+- both melodic and drum instruments, with a full range of note pitches and beat lengths
 - lyrics
 - arbitrary changes of tempo, time signature, key signature and modulation
 - notation for bar boundaries which aids validation of correct transcription